lightly-ai/lightly/docs/source/docker/known_issues_faq.rst

     docker run --shm-size="512m" --gpus all

-Docker crashes because of too many open files
+Lightly Worker crashes because of too many open files
 -----------------------------------------------

 The following error message appears when the docker runtime has not enough